-Book now for our practical craft morning to make a wire and willow bicycle shaped plant / decoration holder something like the attached photo.
-The workshop will start at 11am for 3 hours and be professionally tutored by Elaine Taylor who held mosaic workshops at the Island Arts Centre led workshop.
-Price is £15 paid in advance.
+Well done to everyone that took partin our practical craft morning to make a wire and willow bicycle shaped plant / decoration holder something like the attached photo.
+The 3 hour workshop was professionally tutored by Elaine Taylor who held mosaic workshops at the Island Arts Centre led workshop.

 This is part of our series of events supported by Lisburn & Castlereagh City Council’s Community Support scheme.

-Our most recent events were a tour, bat survey and tidy up at Belshaw’s Quarry Nature Reserve, a hands on tutor led baking workshop.
+Our most recent previous events were a tour, bat survey and tidy up at Belshaw’s Quarry Nature Reserve, a hands on tutor led baking workshop.
 Thanks to all for attending.
 See our facebook page or our website for pics.